tguild/vehicle_signal_specification/README.md

 toward the signal itself.
 Each element in the name is delimited with a period (".") .

-For example, the dimming status of the reaview mirror in the cabin is named:
+For example, the dimming status of the rearview mirror in the cabin is named:

     Cabin.RearviewMirror.Dimmed